 I recently chatted with a QVC Customer Service Representative about the status of a product return.
-I simply wanted to confirm that my return was received, but I walked away from the chat session with a Beyond WOW reaction.
+I only wanted to confirm that my return was received, but I walked away from the chat session with a Beyond WOW reaction.
 The WOW started with this message from the Representative:

-“Ms Golden, I’m so sorry the Canon Vixia HV30 MiniDV HD Camcorder hasn’t been processed as of yet.
+“Ms. Golden, I’m so sorry the Canon Vixia HV30 MiniDV HD Camcorder hasn’t been processed as of yet.
 I know you’re anxious to have this completed.
 The return processing time can take up to 17 days from the date an order is returned to QVC.
 I hope your item is processed soon.”

 4 important things happened here.